Waihi: Mining township

 Waihi is located in the Coromandel district, which was one of the great gold mining districts of the world.
 The township grew around the mining operations since the discovery of gold in 1878 by prospectors John McCombie and Robert Lee.
 The samples of rock they had sent to be assayed were not considered worthwhile, so they left the area.

 Their claim was taken over by William Nicholl in 1879.
 He marked out 5 acre, calling his claim 'Martha' after a family member.
 Several smaller claims were later merged to form the Martha Company.
 By 1882 the first battery to break gold-bearing rock was in operation.
 The Martha Mine eventually grew into one of the world's most important gold and silver mines, after industrial cyanide processes made recovering gold from the low-grade ores easier.
 Waihi prospered with the mine, by 1908 being the fastest-growing town in the Auckland Province, three times the size of Hamilton.

 Waihi was also a major centre of union unrest in New Zealand during the early years of the 20th century.
 The 1912 miners' strike led to violence, including the death of unionist Fred Evans in an incident which still causes some resentment in the town.

 By 1952, when the mighty Martha Mine closed, around 5.6 million ounces (174,160 kg) of gold and 38.4 million ounces (1,193,180 kg) of silver had been produced from 11,932,000 tonnes of ore.
 Mining stopped in 1952 after a total of 160 km of tunnels had been driven into the quartz of Martha Hill, not because the Martha had run out of gold, but rather because of fixed gold prices, lack of manpower, and increasing costs.
 Mining in the Coromandel Peninsula had otherwise ceased by the 1980s.

 However, mining later resumed, with some protests against it during the 1987 consent process.
-Plans to stop operations in the 2000s were eventually shelved as well, and the mines new owner OceaniaGold is actively investing in extending the further economic life of the mine and the underground operations.
-As of 2009, the mine constituted 25-30% of the local economy.
+Plans to stop operations in the 2000s were eventually shelved as well, and the mines new owner OceanaGold is investing in extending the further economic life of the mine and the underground operations.
+As of 2009, the mine constituted 25–30% of the local economy.

 The Golden Cross mine was a gold and silver mine in the neighbouring Waitekauri Valley.
 It first operated as an underground gold mine from 1895 to 1920.
 Gold and silver was mined by underground and open pit methods from 1991 to 1998.